What should you expect from a good Support Coordinator?

 What kind of supports are funded in an NDIS Plan?

 Core supports help with everyday activities and assistance with daily life.
-This may include household cooking and cleaning, personal care to help you look and feel your best each day and equipment to make getting around easier.
+This may include having support workers assist with household cooking, cleaning and personal care to help you look and feel your best each day and equipment to make getting around easier.
 Also, it includes transport to and from places you like to go, social support and community participation.

 Capacity building supports